CenterForOpenScience/COSDev/docs/osf/addons.rst

 ::

-    :param node_settings addonNodeSettingsBase: Addon settings
+    :param AddonNodeSettingsBase node_settings: Addon settings

-    :param name String: Additional information for the folder title
+    :param str name: Additional information for the folder title

         eg. Repo name for Github or bucket name for S3

-    :param permissions dict or Auth: Dictionary of permissions for the add-on's content or Auth for use in node.can_X methods
+    :param dict or Auth permissions: Dictionary of permissions for the add-on's content or Auth for use in node.can_X methods

-    :param urls dict: Hgrid related urls
+    :param dict urls: Hgrid related urls

-    :param extra String: Html to be appended to the addon folder name
+    :param str extra: Html to be appended to the addon folder name

         eg. Branch switcher for github

-    :param kwargs dict: Any additional information to add to the root folder
+    :param dict kwargs: Any additional information to add to the root folder

     :return dict: Hgrid formatted dictionary for the addon root folder

 Addons using OAuth and OAuth2
 -----------------------------

-Some abstraction is in place to reduce redundancy for add-on that authorize access to third-party services via OAuth or OAuth2.
-Important classes to note include:
+There are utilities for add-ons that use OAuth or Oauth2 for authentication.
+These include:

 - ``website.oauth.models.ExternalProvider`` : a helper class for managing and acquiring credentials (see ``website.addons.mendeley.model.Mendeley`` as an example)
 - ``website.oauth.models.ExternalAccount`` : abstract representation of stored credentials; you do not need to implement a subclass of this class